liferay/liferay-docs/develop/tutorials/articles-dxp/225-analytics/00-intro.markdown

 ## Tracking Asset Events [](id=tracking-asset-events)

-For example, imagine that you want to track a poll in a custom Polls app.
-Here's the example HTML for such a poll:
+For example, if you want to track a poll in a custom Polls app, you might use HTML like this:

     <div>
     <h1> What's your favorite food? </h1>